Nourished by Nic

 • In a medium bowl combine, oat flour, baking soda, salt and spices

-• In a separate bowl, combine coconut oil, brown sugar, egg and vanilla and mix well.
+• In a separate bowl, cream together coconut oil, brown sugar, egg and vanilla and mix well.
 Slowly add the oat flour mixture into the sugar mixture and beat to combine.

 Notes